 Reap the Rewards

 Once you’ve signed a publishing deal with a publishing company, there’s not much else you need to do.
-The publisher will make sure that your song gets recorded by artists and placed on the radio, shows, or movies.
-Once it’s placed, you’ll start receiving get royalties.
+The publisher will make sure that your song gets registered with performance rights organizations worldwide and possibly recorded by other artists (and placed on the radio, shows, or movies).
+Once it’s placed, you’ll start receiving royalties!

 So what are you waiting for?
 Dust off that song and make your move!
-You’ll soon be reaping the rewards of your great song.
+You’ll soon be reaping the rewards of being a published composer.